MajorZiploc/django-react/README.md

 ## Ensure .env variables are set

 - The environment variables need to be set.
 Use the default values like so:
-  > cp .env.example .env; cp .env.bash.example .env.bash
+  > cp .example.env .env; cp .example.env.bash .env.bash

 ## Just Commands